ruslanmv/ruslanmv.github.io/_posts/2021-10-03-Machine-Learning-with-Python-and-Spark.md

 There are different techniques that allows us minimizes the cost function.
 Among them the most used is the  **Gradient descent**

-We need to calculate how much the cost function will change if yuou change w_j a little bit..
+We need to calculate how much the cost function will change if you change $$w_j$$ a little bit.
 This is possible with the partial derivative

 $$\frac{\partial }{\partial w_j}MSE(\vec w)=\frac{2}{m}\sum_{i=1}^m(\vec w^T \vec x^{(i)})-y^{(i)})x_j^{(i)}$$